 This started in a User Research class.
 We had to pick a problem space to investigate.
 I knew intuitively that some students structure their lives more rigidly than others.
 Some students live by their calendars, and others run away if you mention the word.
 I set out to learn the strategies that "disorganized" students use to manage their lives.

 I sat with participants who self-identified as “disorganized” while they studied.
 If they did something interesting, I asked them about it.
-I found that students all had specific "fidgeting" behaviors that spiked about every 15 minutes, and they completed one thing at a time, even if it took lots of Google Chrome tabs to do it.
+I found that students all had specific "fidgeting" behaviors that increased as they studied, and often reflected their emotional state.
+They completed one thing at a time, but used lots of Google Chrome tabs to do that one thing.
 But that didn't tell me much about how they organize their tasks on a daily and weekly basis.

-I interviewed three students about how they think about their tasks in the context of their life, how they juggle responsibilities, organize their schedules, and the role of stress in their lives.
+I interviewed three students about how they handle tasks in their lives, how they juggle responsibilities, organize their schedules, and the role of stress in their education.
 Disorganized students often motivate themselves with guilt.
 They feel constrained by digital planners and calendars for academic work because those tools prescribe a fixed schedule.

 I sent out a survey to undergraduates at UW to validate what I learned.
 I asked them about the organization tools they used, how they liked to complete tasks, and their stress levels.